jmuir25SVX/jm_CISC-121---Final-Project/README.md

 - An additional **Random Array Generator** button that automatically produces a list of integers for instant testing

 This tool emphasizes clarity, step-by-step explanation, and strong educational value.
 Users can sort their own custom input or generate sample data with one click.

 ---

+## Why I Chose Merge Sort

+I chose Merge Sort because it has a clear structure that makes it easy to break down, visualize, and explain step-by-step.
+It also consistently performs well and highlights core concepts like recursion and problem decomposition, which fit the goals of this project.

+Key reasons:
+- Predictable **O(n log n)** performance
+- Naturally demonstrates recursion
+- Easy to visualize through splits and merges
+- Clean divide-and-conquer design
+- Produces meaningful intermediate steps for learning

+---